Sopa seca de fideo, angel hair nest pasta, first browned in olive oil, then cooked in a broth with tomatoes and onions.

 - Salt and pepper

 1 Choose a frying pan with a lid in which the angel hair nests will all tightly fit in a single layer (about 9 or 10-inches wide, depending on the brand of angel hair nests you use).
-In the pan, fry the vermicelli on both sides in hot oil until golden brown in color.
+In the pan, heat the oil until shimmering hot.
+Working in batches, fry the vermicelli angel hair nests on both sides in the hot oil until golden brown in color.
 Remove from pan.

 If after 5 minutes the top of the vermicelli is dry, flip over the individual angel hair nests and cook a minute longer.
 Remove from heat and let sit for 5 minutes before serving.